matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Joining a room
 --------------
 Inputs:
- - Room ID / alias
+ - Room ID (with list of servers to join from) / room alias / invite event ID
  - Optional filter (which events to return, whether the returned events should come down the event stream)
 Outputs:
- - Room ID, Room aliases (plural), Name, topic, member list (f.e. member: user ID, avatar, presence, display name, power level, whether they are typing), enough messages to fill screen (and whether there are more)
+ - Room ID, the returned state events from the filter e.g. Room aliases (plural), Name, topic, member list (f.e. member: user ID, avatar, presence, display name, power level, whether they are typing), enough messages to fill screen (and whether there are more)
 Notes:
  - How do you return room information?
 In response to the join, or from the event stream?
  - The events returned need to be filterable.
 Different clients for the same user may want